EEXCESS/recommender/README.md

 as in the partner recommenders file: code/modules/partners/mendeley/src/main/resources/partner-config.json

+Set a system variable EEXCESS_PARTNER_KEY_FILE with a path to the keyfile

+The file has to look like:
+{"partners":[

+{"systemId":"Wissenmedia",

+"userName": "",

+"password": ""},

+{"systemId":"Europeana",

+"apiKey": ""

+},

+{"systemId":"Mendeley",

+"userName": "",

+"password": ""}]
+}

 In the main directory (code/ ) just call
 $ mvn package -Dmaven.test.skip=true
 and deploy the generated war files in the your tomcat instance.
-Keep in mind that the abovementioned config has to be changed or for convenience just let your tomcat run on port "8100".
+Keep in mind that the abovementioned config has to be changed or for convenience just let your tomcat run on port "80".
 After deploying these files you should be able to call the federated recommender like descriped in the wiki links above.